 We have a simple protocol in place for managing the side effects which involves lowering doses and/or using supportive medications.
 Most side effects are mild.

-Early detection and treatment of these individuals can halt or significantly delay cardiomyopathy and other life-threatening complications associated with Chagas disease, preventing a substantial burden of morbidity and mortality.
+Early detection and treatment of these individuals can halt or significantly delay cardiomyopathy and other life-threatening complications associated with Chagas disease, thereby preventing a substantial burden of morbidity and mortality.

-Moreover, a recent study in Europe shows screening for Chagas disease in primary care facilities is highly cost effective.
-Efforts need to be made to raise awareness of Chagas disease, both in the general public and the medical community, so that the neglect of this disease in the U.S. and elsewhere can finally be converted into proactive, compassionate care.
+Moreover, a recent study in Europe shows screening for Chagas disease in primary care facilities is highly cost-effective.
+Efforts need to be made to raise awareness of Chagas disease, both in the general public and the medical community so that the neglect of this disease in the U.S. and elsewhere can finally be converted into proactive, compassionate care.

-Dr Sheba K. Meymandi
+Dr. Sheba K. Meymandi

 Director of the Center of Excellence for Chagas Disease at Olive View-UCLA Medical Center

-The Center has since diagnosed and treated over 50 patients and conducts free comprehensive mobile medical evaluations in a grassroots effort to educate about the disease and to detect cases early.
+The Center has since diagnosed and treated over 50 patients and conducts free comprehensive mobile medical evaluations in a grassroots effort to educate about the disease and detect cases early.
 It also performs important clinical research into rates of prevalence, conduction abnormalities, pregnant women, and congenital transmission.

-Such research aims in part to identify potential markers for those at risk of sudden death due to Chagas.
-Dr Meymandi is a Clinical Professor of Medicine at UCLA’s David Geffen School of Medicine, the Associate Program Director of the UCLA Cardiovascular Disease Fellowship Program, and the Director of Cardiovascular Research and Invasive Cardiology at Olive View-UCLA Medical Center.
+Such research aims, in part, to identify potential markers for those at risk of sudden death due to Chagas.
+Dr. Meymandi is a Clinical Professor of Medicine at UCLA’s David Geffen School of Medicine, the Associate Program Director of the UCLA Cardiovascular Disease Fellowship Program, and the Director of Cardiovascular Research and Invasive Cardiology at Olive View-UCLA Medical Center.